ataylor89/Python/oop.md

 # Defining the phrase "object oriented programming"

-We can start with the definition of an object?
+We can start with the definition of an object.
 What is an object?

 An object is exactly what we know it to be.
 An object is a person place or thing.